Employment law

 Drafting employment contracts for employees

-If you’ve a new member of staff or an employee changing roles in your business, it's important that they receive a legally compliant employment contract and you should regularly review your contracts to ensure that they remain compliant.
-Talk to an experienced employment lawyer who can advise you on employment contracts, staff handbooks and workplace policies to help protect your business.
+If you have a new member of staff or an employee changing roles in your business, it's important that they receive a legally compliant employment contract.
+Talk to an experienced lawyer who can advise you on contracts and workplace policies to help protect your business.

 How do I draft an employment contract correctly?